tobegit3hub/hotpatch/README.md

 ## Performance

-No performance overhead wit new hot patches!
+**No performance overhead for your application!**

 Under the hood, `gflags` manages all the flag information globally and provide the APIs to access.
 For registered variables, we use the void pointer to access and only support for primitive types so far.
-For registered functions, we modify the underlying instructions to jump to new function adress which brings no performance degradation.
+For registered functions, the underlying instructions are mofified to jump to the new function adress which brings no performance degradation.
 Here is the underlying implementation of [subhook](https://github.com/Zeex/subhook) for x86 architecture.

 ```
 static int subhook_make_jmp64(void *src, void *dst) {